-Running Reindeer Ranch is one of the best things to do in Fairbanks, and according to TripAdvisor, it ranks #2.
-It sprung from a childhood passion to become a thriving family-owned small business.
+Visiting Running Reindeer Ranch is one of the best things to do in Fairbanks, Alaska.
+This reindeer farm sprung from a childhood passion and became a thriving family-owned small business.

 I’ll admit that when I booked my trip to Fairbanks to (hopefully) see the aurora and began my research, this was one of the activities that I was most excited to do.
 It turned out to be one of my favorite activities of the trip and one that I highly recommend.

 Jane, who owns the business and led our tour, is a dynamic and interesting person, very knowledgeable about reindeer and equally passionate about them.
 We got to know her herd of eight during the tour, including their different personalities and quirks.

 If you’re looking for a really fun and unique thing to do in Fairbanks, Alaska, don’t miss out on visiting Running Reindeer Ranch.
 It’s well worth your time!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
 Please read the full disclosure for more information.

 They last for 2.5 hours and cost between $70 and $110, depending on the time of year.